The Single Window concept

 The term Single Window is being used to describe a multitude of different platforms, systems and environments, and the use is not limited to the trade context.

 The most commonly accepted definition of a SW is the one provided by UNECE Recommendation No. 33.
 It describes the SW as "a facility that allows parties involved in trade and transport to lodge standardized information and documents with a single entry point to fulfill all import, export, and transit-related regulatory requirements."
 “If information is electronic, then individual data elements should only be submitted once”.

 Source: UNECE –UN/CEFACT (UNECE Recommendation 33)

-- Government: increase in government revenue, enhanced compliance with rules, improved efficiency in resource allocation, better trade statistics,
+- For the government as a whole: increase in government revenue, enhanced compliance with rules, improved efficiency in resource allocation, better trade statistics,

-- Traders: faster clearance times, a more transparent and predictable process and less bureaucracy,
+- For economic operators, such as traders: faster clearance times, a more transparent and predictable process and less bureaucracy,

-- Customs: improved staff productivity through the upgraded infrastructure, increase in customs revenue, a more structured and controlled working environment, and enhanced professionalism,
+- For an administration such as Customs: improved staff productivity through the upgraded infrastructure, increase in customs revenue, a more structured and controlled working environment, and enhanced professionalism,

-- Economy as a whole: improved transparency and governance and reduced corruption, due to fewer opportunities for physical interaction.
+- For the national economy as a whole: improved transparency and governance and reduced corruption, due to fewer opportunities for physical interaction.